theassassin0128/hopeless-bot/SECURITY.md

 ## Supported Versions

-The versions written below are the only supported versions.
+The versions listed below are the only supported versions.

 | Version | Supported          |
 | ------- | ------------------ |